Psychology

 About the Program

-The Associate of Arts (AA) degrees are two-year programs emphasizing the development of general knowledge for students preparing for a variety of careers.
+The General Studies Associate of Arts (AA) degree is a two-year program emphasizing the development of general knowledge for students preparing for a variety of careers.
+Students can design their program to meet their personal interests and career goals.

 You have the option of pairing your degree with a minor.